TianyangChen/LogsAnalysis/README.md

 ## 1 Description

-This project analyzes the log information from "news" database.
+This project analyzes log information from "news" database.

 ## 2 Compile and run the project